DemonBlood1x/focus-automated/README.md

 # Automated Project with JAVA, Selenium, and Maven
-This project has been created to automate a web application using JAVA, Seleniumand and Maven.
+This project has been created to automate a web application using JAVA, Selenium and Maven.

 # Test Matrix
 | Step | Description | Expectation |